fils/biohack/docs/notes.md

 The following are some prompts and results associated with extracting hypotheis and related properties from text.

+Next, I will compare this approach with the following.
+I will convert the paper to a graph via entity resolution.
+I can then look for clusters and motifs in there that can be extracted and passed to the LLM to see if it can formulate similar results or do other types of inferencing.

 ## Elements

 * Hypothesis: The main research question or proposed explanation the paper tests (e.g., "Does X affect Y?").